Window Frame Terminology

 Metal Clad Windows

 A wood frame interior in which the exterior wood frame is covered by a sheet of metal, steel or aluminum so that it is more durable and low maintenance.
-This provides the interior beauty of wood with the exterior weather resistance of metal.
+Specifically, this provides the interior beauty of wood with the exterior weather resistance of metal.

 Tilt and Turn